telerik/winforms-docs/scheduler/views/scheduler-cell-containers.md

 {{endregion}}

 ## Accessing the containers from the ViewElement

 The __SchedulerViewElement__ base type provides means for accessing the containers in the current view.
-        Using the __GetCellContainers__ method you can get all the containers in a list and perform for example an update operation over all of them:#_[C#]_
+Using the __GetCellContainers__ method you can get all the containers in a list and perform for example an update operation over all of them:

 {{source=..\SamplesCS\Scheduler\Views\SchedulerCellContainers.cs region=viewElementUpdateCells}}
 {{source=..\SamplesVB\Scheduler\Views\SchedulerCellContainers.vb region=viewElementUpdateCells}}